 Government regulations and policies of India as well as the countries to which we export our products can affect the demand for, expenses related to and availability of our products.
-For details of certain sector specific regulations and policies of India, see "Key Regulations and Policies in India" on page 152.
 We have incurred and expect to continue incurring costs for compliance with such laws and regulations.
-Any changes in government regulations and policies, such as the withdrawal of or changes in tax benefits, incentives and subsidies or antidumping duties levied by India or other countries, could adversely affect our business and results of operations.
+Any changes in government regulations and policies, such as the withdrawal of or changes in tax benefits, incentives and subsidies or anti-dumping duties levied by India or other countries, could adversely affect our business and results of operations.
 Further, regulatory requirements with respect to our products and the products of our customers are subject to change.
-For instance, the Government of India proposed to ban 27 pesticides, including acephate, atrazine, benfuracarb, butachlor, captan, in India for the import, manufacture, sale, transport, distribution and usage on account of their hazardous nature with the potential to cause severe health problems including hormonal changes, carcinogenic, neurotoxic, reproductive and development health effect as well as environmental impacts (Source: F&S Report).
+For instance, the Government of India banned 27 pesticides, including acephate, atrazine, benfuracarb, butachlor, captan, in India for the import, manufacture, sale, transport, distribution and usage on account of their hazardous nature with the potential to cause severe health problems including hormonal changes, carcinogenic, neurotoxic, reproductive and development health effect as well as environmental impacts (Source: F&S Report).
 An adverse change in the regulations governing the development of our products and their usage by our customers, including the development of licensing requirements and technical standards and specifications or the imposition of onerous requirements, may have an adverse impact on our operations.
 Our Company may be required to alter our manufacturing and/or distribution process and target markets and incur capital expenditure to achieve compliance with such new regulatory requirements applicable to us and our customers.
 We cannot assure you that we will be able to comply with the regulatory requirements.
 If we fail to comply with new statutory or regulatory requirements, there could be a delay in the submission or grant of approval for manufacturing and marketing new products or we may be required to withdraw existing products from the market.
 Moreover, if we fail to comply with the various conditions attached to such approvals, licenses, registrations and permissions once received, the relevant regulatory body may suspend, curtail or revoke our ability to market such products and/or we may be deemed to be in breach of our arrangements with our customers.
 Consequently, there is an inherent risk that we may inadvertently fail to comply with such regulations, which could lead to enforced shutdowns and other sanctions imposed by the relevant authorities, as well as the withholding or delay in receipt of regulatory approvals for our new products, which may adversely impact our business, results of operations and financial condition.

-43. The demand of our products in foreign countries is subject to international market conditions and regulatory risks that could adversely affect our business and results of operations.
+16. The demand of our products in foreign countries is subject to international market conditions and regulatory risks that could adversely affect our business and results of operations.